 The Dublin branch of the world-wide Ramakrishna Math of Belur Math, India maintains at the "Nivedita House" a Ramakrishna Shrine, a Monastery, a small Library, a Book Sale and conducts regular Classes & Lectures, spiritual counselling, Retreats and Music and Yoga lessons.

 Éire Vedanta Society is a registered charity, with charity registration number 20203638 assigned by Charities Regulator and its CHY number is 22389.
 It welcomes donations in running the Society for the individual's liberation and the good of the world.
-You may make it by doing a bank transfer or by cheque.
+You may make it by doing a bank transfer, by cheque or using our GoFundMe campaign.

 Account Name :

 In short, the ideal of the Ramakrishna Order is to strive for inner perfection through God-realization and at the same time to work for the good of the world.

 The aim of the monastic Order is to practice and preach the Eternal Religion (Sanatana Dharma), as embodied in the lives and teachings of Sri Ramakrishna, Sri Sarada Devi, and Swami Vivekananda.